 Social media for hotels and other hospitality establishments isn’t usually the best place for big blocks of text.
 Most users scroll through their feeds quickly, and they won’t stop to read a paragraph about your establishment.

-What they often will stop for, on the other hand, are visual graphics in the form of pictures and videos.
+What they will often stop for, on the other hand, are visual graphics in the form of pictures and videos.
 And the good news is that, as a hospitality establishment, you have plenty of opportunities for using those mediums.

 Whether you offer photos of your picturesque lobby area or videos of your guests enjoying themselves in your pool, social media users will likely pause to look at them.
 And with each image they see, they’ll be given one more reason to stay at your establishment.